 The mission of the College of Professional Studies is to maximize the development of students for roles in the professions and in society through the completion of academic degrees.
 Degree and certificate programs provide the knowledge, skills and leadership development that are essential for success in the professions or for graduate study.
 Academic programs incorporate applied learning that transcends the institutional setting through multiple experiences in the classroom and professional practice environments.
 Opportunities for development are provided through partnerships with practicing professionals, contributions to society through service to diverse populations, wise use of technology and consideration of ethical standards in problem-solving.
 Faculty members are experts in their disciplines and apply their expertise through leadership, scholarship, consulting and service in their professions.
 Graduates of the College of Professional Studies fill essential leadership positions in business and industry, government, education, health care, national defense, legal and service settings.

-- Architecture (Engineering Technology)
+- Architecture (Engineering Technology Department)

-- Engineering (Engineering Technology)
+- Engineering (Engineering Technology Department)

 - Physical Therapy (School of Nursing and Health Professions)